Potato-Industries/unityrs/README.md

 **Proof of concept**

-1. Load example project from repo.
+1. Import unityrs_dev.unitypackage to your unity project.
-2. Edit script domain/ip:port (poc1.cs, poc2.cs as an example).
+2. Edit script domain/ip:port in the poc.cs file.
 3. Build to your target platform.
-4. Setup listener.
+4. Setup listener. (nc -lvp 8080)
-5. Download/upload & execute.
+5. Download/upload & execute your game!

 **Findings**